 true as a parameter.

 You don't need to await this call to make other API calls (such as

 The state is persisted in the device's storage across application launches.

 Change state of service in runtime

-You can enable or disable desired service at the runtime with following code:
+Enable or disable desired services at the runtime with following code: